So many questions...

 On November 1, the city can release into Calapooya Creek, which hopefully coincides with the start of rainy season.
 If it’s a rainy winter, the city must ensure enough water is released from the pond to allow room for the wastewater come May 1, while still ensuring enough is available to serve the water rights on Ford’s Pond.
 If you have questions on how that is determined, please call the city.

 The city purchased Ford’s Pond to ensure it had water storage for the treated wastewater during the summer months, when prohibited from releasing into Calapooya Creek, per the Oregon Department of Environmental Quality (DEQ).
 The amount of storage space in Ford’s Pond should meet the city’s projected growth over the next 50 years.
-When the city bought the property in 2014, we weren’t in drought conditions and the golf course didn’t need all the water.
-Stuff happens…climates change.

 In 2020, Sutherlin upgraded its treatment plant to produce Class A wastewater.
 That’s cleaner than what’s in the pond naturally.
 The building in the northeast corner of the Ford’s Pond property houses the equipment which removes the residual chlorine from the treatment process, before the wastewater goes into the pond.